Ocean thermal energy conversion: History

 The 1970s saw an uptick in OTEC research and development during the post 1973 Arab-Israeli War, which caused oil prices to triple.
 The U.S. federal government poured $260 million into OTEC research after President Carter signed a law that committed the US to a production goal of 10,000 MW of electricity from OTEC systems by 1999.

 In 1974, The U.S. established the Natural Energy Laboratory of Hawaii Authority (NELHA) at Keahole Point on the Kona coast of Hawaii.
 Hawaii is the best US OTEC location, due to its warm surface water, access to very deep, very cold water, and high electricity costs.
 The laboratory has become a leading test facility for OTEC technology.
 In the same year, Lockheed received a grant from the U.S. National Science Foundation to study OTEC.
 This eventually led to an effort by Lockheed, the US Navy, Makai Ocean Engineering, Dillingham Construction, and other firms to build the world's first and only net-power producing OTEC plant, dubbed "Mini-OTEC" For three months in 1979, a small amount of electricity was generated.
+NELHA operated a 250 kW demonstration plant for six years in the 1990s.
+With funding from the United States Navy, a 105 kW plant at the site began supplying energy to the local power grid in 2015.

 A European initiative EUROCEAN - a privately funded joint venture of 9 European companies already active in offshore engineering - was active in promoting OTEC from 1979 to 1983.
 Initially a large scale offshore facility was studied.
 Later a 100 kW land based installation was studied combining land based OTEC with Desalination and Aquaculture nicknamed ODA.
 This was based on the results from a small scale aquaculture facility at the island of St Croix that used a deepwater supply line to feed the aquaculture basins.
 Also a shore based open cycle plant was investigated.

 The location of the case of study was the Dutch Kingdom related island Curaçao.